Non-Small-Cell Lung Cancer

 - externally (by machine)

-- internally (often via radioactive pellets placed near the cancer cells)
+- internally (often via radioactive pellets implanted near the cancer cells)

 Radiation is often used when surgery is not an option.
 It is also used to reduce symptoms.